EU's Tusk floats long Brexit delay before summit

 BRUSSELS (Reuters) - European Union leaders will consider pressing Britain to delay Brexit by at least a year to find a way through its domestic deadlock, the chair of next week’s EU summit said on Thursday.

-“I will appeal to the EU27 to be open to a long extension if the UK finds it necessary to rethink its Brexit strategy and build consensus around it,” European Council President Donald Tusk said on Twitter, referring to the 27 other national leaders who will meet Prime Minister Theresa May next Thursday.
+“I will appeal to the EU27 to be open to a long extension if the UK finds it necessary to rethink its Brexit strategy and build consensus around it,” European Council President Donald Tusk tweeted, referring to the 27 other national leaders who will meet Prime Minister Theresa May next Thursday.

+He made the proposal before British lawmakers voted to seek a short delay if May gets her previously rejected Brexit deal through parliament before the summit — or a longer delay if she fails, as many expect her to.

+However, Tusk was well aware that the question of extending the Brexit deadline is likely to be an issue at the summit — and that EU leaders appear very unsure how they should react.

 Such an extension, which would depend on May lodging such a request, would require Britain to elect members of the European Parliament when all states hold votes on May 23-26, the senior official said.
 It would require unanimous support among the 27 other member states, whose positions are so far unclear.

-In the run-up to the two-day quarterly summit, Tusk will travel to meet leaders including, on Monday, German Chancellor Angela Merkel and French President Emmanuel Macron, and, on Tuesday, Irish Prime Minister Leo Varadkar.
+In the run-up to the two-day quarterly summit, Tusk will travel to meet leaders including German Chancellor Angela Merkel and French President Emmanuel Macron on Monday and Irish Prime Minister Leo Varadkar on Tuesday.
+On Friday, he will meet Dutch Prime Minister Mark Rutte, a prominent voice on the Council.

 A number of leading EU figures have been calling for the bloc to refuse any extension beyond the May elections, or at the latest beyond July 2 when the new EU legislature convenes.
 Macron has voiced doubts about a longer extension, while Merkel has appeared more open to giving Britain time.

-Tusk, however, while hoping May can win lawmakers’ support for her Brexit deal before the summit, believes a short extension would achieve little and is urging leaders not to close down options to give Britain more time.
-That could include holding a general election or a new referendum on EU membership.
+Tusk, while hoping May can win lawmakers’ support for her Brexit deal before the summit, believes a short extension would achieve little.
+He wants leaders to consider a longer delay that could give Britain time to find a broader consensus, perhaps through a general election or a new referendum on EU membership.

-May, as she prepares for further parliamentary votes on Thursday on the question of extension beyond the March 29 withdrawal date, has said she could seek an extension to June 30 if lawmakers back her deal next week.
-But she would seek a much longer delay rather than leave without a deal.
+The motion passed in London on Thursday asks May to seek an extension to June 30 if lawmakers back her deal next week.
+If they do not, she would seek a much longer delay rather than leave without a deal.

-EU discussion of a very long extension to the two-year deadline could bolster May’s tactic of using that as a threat to persuade hardline Brexit supporters to back her deal rather than risk Britain not leaving the EU at all.
+EU discussion of a long extension could bolster May’s tactic of using that as a threat to persuade hardline Brexit supporters to back her deal rather than risk not leaving the EU at all.

-EU officials say many in Brussels and in national capitals are in two minds about delaying Brexit.
-Many feel the process is distracting the bloc from more pressing business and its May elections.
-But none relish the risk that Britain might end up leaving chaotically without a deal.
+Many in Brussels and in national capitals are in two minds.
+Some feel the process is distracting the bloc from more pressing business and its May elections.
+But none relishes the prospect that Britain might end up leaving chaotically without a deal.

+A spokesman for the European Commission, the EU executive, said EU leaders would put a priority on avoiding disruption to EU institutions.

+Commission President Jean-Claude Juncker has urged Tusk to ensure that leaders insist Britain either leave before the EU elections — for fear of raising doubts about the legislature’s legitimacy — or take part in the vote.

 The prospect of Britain returning lawmakers to the European Parliament is also a divisive issue.
-The center-right European People’s Party (EPP), to which Merkel belongs, has no British member as May’s Conservatives broke away a decade ago.
-The return of British Labour lawmakers to the chamber could push the center-left close to parity with the EPP, according to polls.
+The centre-right European People’s Party (EPP), to which Merkel belongs, has no British member as May’s Conservatives broke away a decade ago.
+The return of British Labour lawmakers to the chamber could push the centre-left close to parity with the EPP, according to polls.

 A British EU election would also bolster the presence of anti-EU forces in the parliament, a development Macron, Merkel and others would prefer to avoid.